 Unless otherwise specified, you need to be at least 16 years old if coming on your own and 13 if coming with a group.
 Talk to us if you’re a parent wanting to bring younger kids – we love working with families and we’ll do whatever we can to accommodate you, but we’d need to make sure the housing and ministry situation is suitable.

-Check out our upcoming trips and costs here.
+Check out our upcoming trips pages to see the costs.
 We want as many people as possible to experience a YWAM mission trip, so we do our best to keep them affordable.

 If you don’t have the money to pay for the trip, please don’t let that hold you back!
 Get creative.
 Previous mission trip participants have taken on extra hours at work, done odd jobs, sold stuff, or requested donations from friends and family.
 Groups who are coming often collaborate and raise funds through dinners, auctions, talent shows, car washes, and more.
 Let us know if you need ideas!
 Remember, God is our source.
 He’ll be faithful to provide for the mission he sends you on.